Gouravmoy/eleanor/_posts/2021-08-09-trees-of-bangalore-bannerghatta-zoo.md

 ![](/eleanor/assets/images/posts/tree_15.jpg)

-Finally, after the outing I went to a restaurant named [Fattoush](https://goo.gl/maps/KKBLL2V3Rkwgn5am6).
-This is one of the best places if you wnat to have authentic Arabian food.
+Finally, after the outing for lunch I went to a restaurant named [Fattoush](https://goo.gl/maps/KKBLL2V3Rkwgn5am6).
+This is one of the best restaurants that give you authentic Arabian food.
+I had Biriyani, Afghani Chicken and an orange juice.
+So yeah, overall an fulfilling solo outing!

 ![](/eleanor/assets/images/posts/tree_16.jpg)